Shipping Samples to a Biorepository

 3. Click Create Shipment

-4. Select the appropriate toggle for your lab process: choose Use Global ID if your samples are de-identified or leave Use Sample ID selected if you are doing partial or no de-identification of your samples in the shipment
+• Select the appropriate sample description for your lab process: leave toggle off if you are doing partial or no de-identification of your samples in the shipment; or turn toggle to send de-identified samples if your samples are de-identified

 5. Click the Container Type* box and choose your shipment batch container type